Niels-NTG/gdmc_http_interface/README.md

 The current endpoints of the interface are

 ```
-GET,PUT,OPTIONS /blocks     Modify blocks in the world
+GET,PUT         /blocks     Modify blocks in the world
 POST            /command    Run Minecraft commands
 GET             /chunks     Get raw chunk nbt data
 GET             /buildarea  Get the build area defined by the /setbuildarea chat command